 Political Faux Pas

-This film clip contains a conversation in January 2011 between Miloš Zeman (born 1944), the former Social Democratic prime minister of the Czech Republic, and Valtr Komárek (born 1930), an economics and Social Democrat.
-For non-Czech speakers, one must keep in mind that the verb to smoke in Czech also means to have oral sex with a man.
+This film clip, which appeared on a number of web sites, no longer is available because it violated the copyright of the broadcaster, FTV Prima.
+It contained a conversation, in January 2011, between Miloš Zeman (born 1944), the former Social Democratic prime minister of the Czech Republic, and Valtr Komárek (1930-2013), an economist and Social Democrat.
+For non-Czech speakers, one must keep in mind that the verb to smoke in Czech also means to have oral sex with a male.
 An approximate translation of the conversation appears below.

 Laughter and applause (Zeman patted Komárek on the back and told him, “good, good,” but it is inaudible).

 Source, Youtube, http://www.youtube.com/watch?v=nXEFl67o2lc&feature=related (the video is blocked).
 See also http://www.parlamentnilisty.cz/zpravy/Co-ma-spolecneho-Zeman-a-Monica-Lewinska-Resilo-se-u-Krampola-185350?diskuse&parent=196644.